biplobmanna/oapet/README.md

 Born from the need to:
 * practice some python
 * automate the boring parts
-This is the first in a series of automation to ease the boring work!
+<br>This is the first in a series of automation to ease the boring work!

 ### Configuration
-Make changes to .config as per your need.
+Make changes to .config as per your need. <br>
 Right now, there is only support for one editor, and one project path.

 ### Dependencies